Diversity and inclusion best practices for the workplace

 Employee surveys

-Surveys provide insight into employee engagement, attitudes, comfort levels, and perceptions of the effectiveness of D&I initiatives.
-Include space for telling about individual experiences or offering suggestions on how to improve workplace culture.
-Make the surveys as anonymous as possible in order to protect privacy and encourage workers to honestly and fully share their reality.
+Make the surveys anonymous to protect privacy and encourage workers to honestly and fully share their realities.
 Seventy-one percent of respondents in a study conducted by Glassdoor said they would be more likely to share experiences and opinions on diversity and inclusion at their company if they could do so anonymously.

 Informal gatherings

-Informal gatherings encourage workers to enjoy each other’s company and think outside the box in the process.
-Consider adding holiday celebrations beyond mainstream ones.
-Form a lunchtime book club that reads material from a range of authors or a movie group that covers a multitude of subjects.
 Volunteer as a team to host a toy drive for low-income children, work at a soup kitchen, or participate in a pride march.
-Mark every person’s special occasions with equal vigor, whether it is birthday number 25 or 65 or whether a new baby becomes the pride and joy of a heterosexual couple or a same-sex one.
+Mark every person’s special occasions with equal vigor, whether it is birthday number 25 or 65 or a new baby becomes the pride and joy of a heterosexual couple or a same-sex one.

 Employee resource groups

-Many businesses encourage workers to form Employee Resource Groups.
-ERGs, as they are commonly called, are voluntary, employee-led groups whose members share a common characteristic, such as ethnicity or gender.
-ERGs often offer such things as support, networking opportunities, career development, and mentorship.
-A senior leader in the company may act as a group’s sponsor or champion to help it secure financial resources and navigate executive waters.
-Roughly 90 percent of Fortune 500 Companies have ERG programs, and they are becoming more commonplace at small and mid-sized workplaces, too.
+ERGs often offer support, networking opportunities, career development, and mentorship.
+A senior company leader may act as a group’s sponsor or champion to help it secure financial resources and navigate executive waters.

 Get buy-in from the top

 This brings up something critical to all diversity and inclusion best practices — support from above.
 A company where leaders at all levels commit to DEI stands a greater chance for successful outcomes.
-Welcoming people from diverse backgrounds and ensuring everyone feels a sense of belonging permeates the organization’s modus operandi.
-It guides decision-making and encourages everyone in the workplace to similarly commit.
-It’ll be hard to convince employees to move the ball on DEI if leaders don’t show their own commitment to the effort.

 Admit what you don’t know

-Leaders and other interested parties will find plenty of reading material on the subject.
-Likewise, various community, cultural, professional, industry, and identity groups are pleased to offer guidance and direction to resources.
-Even turning to your LinkedIn connections to ask about D&I initiatives at their place of employment can prove worthy (especially if you have worked on expanding your own network to include diverse connections).
+Even turning to your LinkedIn connections to ask about D&I initiatives at their place of employment can prove worthy (primarily if you have worked on expanding your own network to include diverse connections).

 Above all, be prepared to ask questions and really listen to the answers.
-Giving others the chance to express their true selves and be taken seriously is perhaps the greatest of all diversity and inclusion best practices.
+Giving others the chance to express their true selves and be taken seriously is the greatest of all diversity and inclusion best practices.